abenezerwg/NPD-ITC8060-/README.md

                                         --- NETWORK PROTOCOL APP README ---

-* This is a guide on how to use the our chat room application developed for Network Protocol Design project:
+* This is a guide on how to use our chat room application developed for Network Protocol Design project:

 In order to run this program it is required to use python version >=3.5 and tested in a Linux environment but can run in Windows aswell.